IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 </center>
 <br/>

-This blog post explores how LLMs can be employed as scoring models, a concept closely aligned with the fundamental goal of recommender systems: ranking items and users.
+This blog post explores how LLMs can be employed as **scoring models**, a concept closely aligned with the fundamental goal of recommender systems: ranking items and users.

 ## LLMs as Scoring Models